URLs will be parsed automatically

 1. Name of Organization

-When the constitution is completed, the members must vote to ratify the Constitution and this has to be done by 2/3 vote.
+When the constitution is completed, the members must vote to ratify the Constitution and this has must be done by 2/3 vote.
 A record of this ratification should be kept in a set of minutes that a temporary secretary kept for the organizational meeting(s).

 ELECTION OF OFFICERS

 SELECTION OF AN ADVISOR

 An advisor is determined to be an employee of the University and not a student.
-When selecting an advisor, you should consider persons who have training in the areas that the club focuses on.
+When selecting an advisor, you should consider persons who have training, interest or expertise in the purpose of the club.
 If it is a Jogging Club, then perhaps it would be best to select someone form the Physical Education Department who specializes in jogging.
 It's always best to do so, but in cases where this is impossible, you should try to select someone who will best meet the organization's needs.
 This person is responsible to attend all meetings and activities sponsored by the organization and should be readily available for advice, and to sign appropriate forms.

 Once the Advisor has been selected, you should then fill out the Authorized Signature Form.

-The Authorized Signature Form was designed to allow the Student Activities Office and the Student Activities Business Office (SABO) to know exactly which club members of the organization are allowed to sign papers for the organization.
-The majority of signatures will be needed when the organization is going to spend some of their funds, therefore, it is mandatory that documents are countersigned by the advisor so that other individuals can be aware of what is going on with the organization's funds.
-In the event of a vacancy, new Signature Authorization forms should be completed when new executive members are elected.
+The Authorized Signature Form was designed to allow the Student Activities Office and the Student Activities Business Office (SABO) to know exactly which club members of the organization are allowed to sign paperwork for the organization.
+These signatures will be needed when the organization plans to spend funds, therefore, it is mandatory that documents are countersigned by the advisor.
+In the event of a vacancy, a new Authorized Signature form should be completed when new executive members are elected.